spinspire/training-content/content/objects-arrays.md

     url: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object
 ---

-# Objects & Arrays
+# Objects, Arrays, and Destructuring

-Aside from primitive (scalar) data types (`strings`, `numbers`, `boolean`, etc), JavaScript also has objects and arrays.
+Aside from primitive (scalar) data types (`string`, `number`, `boolean`, etc), JavaScript also has objects and arrays.
 These are container type that contain other data belonging to other data types -- including other primitive as well as container types.

 # Arrays